nextauthjs/next-auth/packages/docs/docs/providers/battlenet.md

 ### Issuer

-Battle.net oprrate with account partitions, an issuer should be selected according to the region: https://develop.battle.net/documentation/guides/regionality-and-apis
+Battle.net operates with account partitions, an issuer should be selected according to [the region](https://develop.battle.net/documentation/guides/regionality-and-apis).
+If the issuer is omitted, the provider will fall back to the US region.

 | Region | Issuer                             |
 | ------ | ---------------------------------- |